Huntingdonshire map from 1673.

 Background

-The absence of an effective treatment or a vaccine combined with an exponential growth in infections from late February led to implementation of interventions to collectively reduce transmission such as ‘stay-at-home’ policies (recommended or enforced) alongside other community and physical distancing measures, such as the cancellation of mass gatherings, closure of educational institutions and public spaces.
-Museums were included within the Ministry of Housing, Communities & Local Government guidance as one of the businesses/ venues that must remain closed to members of the public.
+Earlier in the year, the absence of an effective treatment or a vaccine, combined with an exponential growth in infections from late February, led to implementation of interventions to collectively reduce transmission; such as ‘stay-at-home’ policies (recommended or enforced) alongside other community and physical distancing measures, e.g. the cancellation of mass gatherings, closure of educational institutions and public spaces.
+Museums were included within the Ministry of Housing, Communities & Local Government guidance as one of the businesses/venues that needed to remain closed to members of the public.

-These measures are highly disruptive to society, both economically and socially.
-This is why there is significant interest in defining a sound approach to adjusting the measures and phasing out ‘stay-at-home’ policies.
-However, lifting measures too quickly, without appropriate monitoring and health system capacity in place, may cause a sudden resurgence of sustained community transmission.
+These measures were highly disruptive to society, both economically and socially, and there was significant interest in defining a sound approach to adjusting the measures and phasing out ‘stay-at-home’ policies.
+However, there was a risk that lifting measures too quickly, without appropriate monitoring and health system capacity in place, would cause a sudden resurgence of sustained community transmission.

-The UK Government announced on the 10th of May a roadmap to get the UK out of the current lockdown measures.
-Several documents have been released covering what additional hygiene procedures, physical screening and protective equipment are required to allow shops and businesses to reopen, alongside what is needed to maintain social distancing between individuals.
+The UK Government announced on the 10th of May a roadmap to get the UK out of lockdown measures.
+Several documents were released covering what additional hygiene procedures, physical screening and protective equipment were required to allow shops and businesses to reopen, alongside what was needed to maintain social distancing between individuals.
 As of the 15th June, non-essential shops were allowed to reopen, provided they adhered to the government advice and regulations detailed in these documents.
 Museum shops were included in this phase of reopening and our shop reopened on the 16th June.

-Practical steps the museum is taking to reopen
+Practical steps the museum is taking to remain open and keep the community safe:

 Cleaning